Authentication Web

 • Enable sending the Recovery Key to managers: allows sending the Recovery Key to the user's manager if configured correctly in Active Directory.

-• Enable sending the Recovery Key to custom email addresses: allows sending the REcovery Key to emails other than those associated with the user in Active Directory.
+• Enable sending the Recovery Key to custom email addresses: allows sending the Recovery Key to emails other than those associated with the user in Active Directory.
 The custom emails are required to be in the registered domains.

 Enrollment options